 In the FDIC’s Second Quarter report, there is an article U.S. Industrial Transition and Its Effect on Metro Areas and Community Banks (pgs 45-74).

-The study covers fifty years from 1970-2019 in the shifting in employment patterns from higher paying industrial occupations such as manufacturing to an economy based on service industry and technology.
+The study covers fifty years from 1970-2019 in the shifting employment patterns from higher paying industrial occupations, such as manufacturing, to an economy based on service industry and technology.

 The study uses Metropolitan Statistical areas (MSA’s) and developed a “transition score” for ranking the areas showing those most impacted by the decline in higher-paying to lower-paying employment.

 Of the country’s 387 MSA’s (cities over 50,000) those with higher transition scores had slower economic growth, were mostly smaller in population, and located in the Northeast and Upper Midwest.
-The two study tables below show the MSA’s with the highest transition of employment scores along with the change in total employment.
+The two study tables below show the MSA’s with the highest employment transition scores along with the change in total employment over the past fifty years.

 Of the 54 MSA’s in states with the highest number transition scores, Pennsylvania led the states with ten.

-Additional tables and graphs illustrate both the distribution of high scores and their lower impact among the largest MSA’s which tend to have a more diversified industrial employment base (table 3 page 55).
+Additional tables and graphs illustrate both the distribution of the highest scores and the lower impact scores among the largest MSA’s which tend to have a more diversified industrial employment base (table 3 page 55).

 In the four metro areas with the highest scores above, there were a number of other negative economic factors in addition to the erosion of manufacturing.
 These included total employment and population declines, slower per capital and GDP growth versus national averages, natural disasters and a lack of amenities such as universities and favorable weather.